 Welcome!
 Our goal is to increase the number of sophomore students working at IUPUI, and hopefully, this page will not only pique your interest but also help you prepare to search for jobs at IUPUI.
 Take your time reviewing the content, and reach out to our office when you are ready to get your search off the ground!

-You may be eligible for a work-study award!
-This award has a lot of benefits when trying to find a part-time position on or near campus.
+You may be eligible for a work-study award.
+This award has many benefits when trying to find a part-time position on or near campus.
 Check out information about work-study for benefits and eligibility.

 IUPUI employers consider all kinds of experiences as relevant, not just paid employment.
 Volunteering, student group participation, leadership positions, and many more experiences are related to positions at IUPUI.
 Check out the Services section for more information on putting these experiences into your resume.

 One of the benefits of working for IUPUI is the minimum wage of $10.15.
 If you make more than that now, consider that student hourly employees do not have FICA taken out of their taxes, which means you keep more of your paycheck.
 Also, continuing to challenge yourself in new positions and building skills are key to preparing for internships and full-time opportunities.
 Think about the skills you are missing, and search for on-campus opportunities that will help you build those!
 If you need help identifying skills you are missing, make an appointment or drop in to see us.

 Most part-time positions at IUPUI work around your class schedule.
 Do you have a two- or three-hour break between classes?
 Why not earn some money while you wait?
 Working at IUPUI can enhance your time management and save you some gas money.
 Remember that unless the job description states otherwise, the position will work with your class schedule.